What’s your advice for aspiring writers?

 - Save the Cat! by Blake Snyder: Okay, so this is intended for screenwriters, but I’m one of many novelists who swear by it.
 It teaches you a set of tricks and formulas that can help you perfect any plot and make it great, which is helpful whether you’re trying to write an actual screenplay, a novel, or even a short story.

-Trust me: Find the tools that work for you, stick to them, and it’s even better than the feedback I can give you!
-I hope I’ll be buying your book one day 🙂
+Find the tools and the community that work for you, and it’s even better than any feedback I can give you!
+Trust me and stick with this advice, and I hope I’ll be buying your book one day 🙂

 Can you come speak at my school?